hayakzan/MLP-notations/README.md

 <img width="489" alt="Screen Shot 2023-06-12 at 8 47 15 PM" src="https://github.com/hayakzan/MLP-notations/assets/61164329/a3b5eaae-abbe-40ab-898c-5907a7ff2d7c">
 </p>
 <br>
 Notational parameters are used as output features for the MLP network.
-At the moment, there are 8 notational parameters, controlling the durations between the notes, number of notes, pitch range, offsets in both dimensions, as well as rhythmic irregularity with a standard deviation value.
+At the moment, there are six notational parameters, controlling the durations between the notes, number of notes, pitch range, offsets in both dimensions, as well as rhythmic irregularity with a standard deviation value.
 When the SD = 0, the rhythmic pulse becomes regular.
 <br>
 <br>
 <p align="center">